dimsav/unix-zipper/readme.md

 # UnixZipper

-A simple compression package for Unix operating systems.
+A simple zip compression library for Unix operating systems.
 UnixZipper is ideal for creating backups of your projects in unix servers.

+## Features
+1. Easy to use
+2. Password protection
+2. Tested for stability

 ## Who does it work

-Here is a simple example but you can check the tests to see the class in action.
+Here is a simple example.
+Feel free to check the tests to see the class in action.

 ```php
 // Instantiate the class